 Established by the Flinn Foundation, the Arizona Center for Civic Leadership works to increase the number of Arizonans involved in civic life.
 The Center has been providing nonpartisan, independent civic-leadership programming since 2011.

 The Center views civic leadership as requiring clear vision, deep knowledge, hard work, and a willingness to bridge differences to build consensus on solutions that advance our state.
 Programs of the Arizona Center for Civic Leadership include:

-- CivEx Live, an annual short course on Arizona issues and public life;
+- CivEx 2020, this year’s short course on Arizona issues and public life;

 - CivEx Online, presenting briefings, data, perspectives, who’s who, and what’s happening on Arizona issues.

 The Center is also exploring new measures to gauge the status of civic leadership, public perspectives, and Arizona’s “civic workforce,” as well as Civic R&D—examining and raising the profile of exemplary national programs and experts on innovation in civic life, philanthropy, and social entrepreneurism.